Studiosity pilot program at UVic

 Is there an ethical risk to using Studiosity?

 As with any new technology, it is important to carefully consider ethical implications.
 To support this, a thorough Privacy Impact Assessment was done, which involved full vetting by the UVic Privacy Office.
-Students will be fully informed that their data is not being used to train Studiosity’s AI tool and that their work will not be harvested, mined or sold.
+Students were fully informed that their data was not used to train Studiosity’s AI tool and that their work was not harvested, mined or sold.

 In terms of academic integrity, Studiosity is designed to provide constructive feedback rather than generating responses or rewriting students’ work.
 Read more about the Studiosity Academic Integrity Policy for further details.